 ANZ (Australia and New Zealand)

-If you want to find out which Cloud storage node your Datto appliance is connecting to, open the appliance's web interface.
-You will see the screen as shown in Figure 2.
+To find out which Cloud storage node your Datto appliance is connecting to, open the appliance's web UI.
+You will see the information displayed on the Overview screen.